JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
 FreeFileSync is a great open source file synchronization tool.
-Build instructions were hard to find so this repo records a way of building FreeFileSync on a Raspberry Pi.
+The instruction to build from source were hard to find so this repo records a way of building FreeFileSync on a Raspberry Pi.

 The applicable version involved are: